msyasmin/API-Aluraflix/README.md

 ### Step 1

-Create a new repository, for example, **alurageek-API**.
+Create a new repository, for example, **aluraflix-API**.
 Then clone that empty repository.

 ### Step 2